nathanmcnulty/nathanmcnulty/Entra/operational-groups/README.md

 # Entra Operational Groups

-The goal behind this solution is to maintain groups based on auth methods registered, MFA/passwordless, risk states, device details, sign-in logs, audit logs, and more.
-We can then use these to build dynamic groups to help with things like automate offboarding from weaker MFA methods and scrambling passwordless user's passwords :)
+The goal behind this solution is to maintain groups based on various details such as registered authentication methods, MFA/passwordless, risk states, device details, sign-in logs, audit logs, and more.
+We can then use these for policy targeting, to build dynamic groups, or even syncing to on-prem or other cloud solutions.
+These can even be used to provide some of the Identity Governance features for those only licensed for Entra ID Premium P2 :)

 Here's an example of resetting user passwords, but I would recommend waiting for the groups that determine users in the IsPasswordlessCapable-true group are also not in a group that shows they recently used a weaker method.